skyssolutions/lynxchan/src/be/Readme.md

 * `torSource`: url to the list of TOR exit nodes ips.
 Defaults to `https://check.torproject.org/exit-addresses`.
 * `blockTor`(Boolean): if true, TOR users will be blocked.
 * `languagePackPath`: absolute path to an optional language pack.
+* `webmThumb`(Boolean: if true, webms will use their first frame as a thumbnail.
+Requires ffmpeg installed.

 `db.json`: contains database connection information.
 * `address`: address of the database.